tvjsx/trading-vue-js/docs/api/README.md

 ### reset_chart()

-Resets the chart to default state.
-Use it if you for need to for reset the timerange.
+Resets the chart to the default state.
+Use it if you need to reset the time range.

 Example: